 This power over ideas may also affect whose body is shamed and whose is not.
 Men must be quite obese to garner body shame (if then) but women may be perfectly healthy and be thought too fat.
 And so Rush Limbaugh says feminism was created to allow unattractive women into mainstream society.

 The double standard is reflected yet again as men may make love to many women without censor, but women may not.

 In the end it is all about who is free and who is not — to love their bodies, to make love and to love.
 And it’s all tied to who makes the rules and who does not.

-Posted on March 6, 2013, in body image, feminism, gender, men, psychology, relationships, sex, sexism, women and tagged feminism, gender, men, psychology, relationships, sex, sexism, women.
+Posted on March 6, 2013, in body image, feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women and tagged feminism, gender, men, psychology, relationships, sex and sexuality, sexism, women.
 Bookmark the permalink.
 18 Comments.